y330/Rock-Paper-Scissors-AI/README.md

 ## Background and methods

-I took a great walkthrough on a statistical analysis of rock paper scissors from [DataGentics](http://datagenetics.com/blog/march52013/index.html), [written by Nick Barry](http://datagenetics.com/about.html)(I think) and used it as a reference for my code.
+I took a great walkthrough on a statistical analysis of rock paper scissors from [DataGentics](http://datagenetics.com/blog/march52013/index.html), written by [Nick Barry](http://datagenetics.com/about.html) (I think) and used it as a reference for my code.

+__The following are snippets from the article:__

 ### Mixtures